 Giving the storms a name – anthropomorphising them as already happens in North America – should also help raise awareness amongst the public of potential severe weather events, and will help people prepare for the worst.

 If a storm hits the UK which has already developed over the Atlantic – and has already been named – then the original name will be used, and not one from the Met Office list.
+This occurred when Storm Emma - named by Portugal's meterological service - hit our shores last year.

 Who chooses the names?